Olympique Lyonnais: John Textor's presidency (2023–2025)

 In December 2022, following months of delays and negotiation, Textor's Eagle Group became majority stakeholders of Lyon, acquiring a 77.49% stake in the club at a valuation of €900 million including debt.
 At the time of purchase, Textor also owned 100% of both Brazilian club Botafogo and Belgian club RWD Molenbeek, as well as a 45% stake in English club Crystal Palace.

 On 16 September 2023, Italian coach Fabio Grosso, who is also a former player of the club, was appointed head of the first team.
 Eventually, with the club last in the Ligue 1 table, the team's management announced at the end of November 2023 that Grosso had been sacked after being in charge for just seven games.
 Academy coach Pierre Sage was named as the team's interim coach who led the team to finish in sixth place, qualifying Lyon to compete in the 2024–25 Europa League season having spent the two previous seasons out of European tournaments.
 In July 2024, Sage's interim status was removed and he was named the new permanent coach.
 On 27 January 2025, Sage was sacked as Lyon manager and replaced by Portuguese coach Paulo Fonseca days later on 31 January.
 Fonseca eventually led Lyon to a 6th place finish, qualifying Lyon to play in the 2025–26 Europa League season.

 During this period, the club sold its women's team, OL Lyonnes, known at the time as Olympique Lyonnais Féminin as well as the LDLC Arena, a multipurpose arena near Lyon's stadium.

 On 24 June 2025, Lyon were administratively relegated to Ligue 2 by the DNCG due to the poor state of the club's finances.

 Michele Kang's presidency (2025–present)

-On 30 June 2025, it was announced that OL Lyonnes president and shareholder in Eagle Football Group, Michele Kang, had been appointed as Chairwoman and CEO of Eagle Football Group and President of Olympique Lyonnais, with Michael Gerlinger also being appointed Director General after John Textor resigned from his leadership positions.
+On 30 June 2025, it was announced that OL Lyonnes president and shareholder in OL Groupe, Michele Kang, had been appointed as Chairwoman and CEO of OL Groupe and President of Olympique Lyonnais, with Michael Gerlinger also being appointed Director General after John Textor resigned from his leadership positions.
 Just over two weeks later, on 9 July 2025, the decision to relegate Lyon due to financial problems was reversed due to actions made by the club, allowing Lyon to compete in both Ligue 1 and the Europa League for the 2025–26 season.

+On 23 June 2026, Eagle Bidco, represented by its judicial administrator Cork Gully, reached an agreement with Michele Kang for the acquisition of 87.8% of the capital of Eagle Football Group, the parent company of Olympique Lyonnais.
+As part of the agreement, Kang committed to buying out the group's main lenders' debt and to injecting up to €71 million (€75 million including transaction costs) into the group, including €31 million upon completion, as part of a wider restructuring aimed at stabilising the club's finances.
+Three days later, the acquisition was officially completed, making Kang the club's majority owner, while Matthieu Louis-Jean was appointed as Lyon's sporting director.